bloominstituteoftechnology/node-db4-guided-solution/README.md

 ## Data Normalization

 Review data normalization, redundancy, and anomalies in TK.
+Explain that we'll take a pragmatic approach to data normalization.
+We'll follow a process and a set of _mantras_ that will produce a _normallized enough_ model for most use cases.

 ## Table Relationships

 Review 1-to-1, 1-to-many, and many-to-many relationships in TK.
+Don't spend too much time here, we'll see them in action when we get to the Data Modeling section below.

 ### You Do (Estimated 5 minutes)

-Introduce the requirements from `notes.md`.
+Introduce the requirements listed in `notes.md`.

 ### Problem